Loyola University Chicago: Athletics

 Loyola is home to 11 varsity teams, most of which compete in NCAA Division I. The teams include men and women's basketball, cross country, men and women's golf, men and women's soccer, softball, track, and men and women's volleyball.
 The nickname "Ramblers" was first applied to Loyola's football team in 1926, because they frequently traveled throughout the United States.

-The LU Wolf is the mascot for the University.
-He was inspired by the coat-of-arms of St. Ignatius of Loyola, from whom Loyola derives its name, which depicts two wolves standing over a kettle.
+The LU Wolf is the mascot for the university.
+He was inspired by the coat of arms of St. Ignatius of Loyola, from whom Loyola derives its name, which depicts two wolves standing over a kettle.
 Taken from the heraldic crest carved in the lintel on St. Ignatius' family home in Azpeitia, Spain, the wolves and cauldron refer to the prosperity and generosity of the Loyola family, who, after feeding family, retainers and soldiers, had enough food to feed even the wild animals.

 Loyola's men's basketball team, the Ramblers, won the 1963 national championship.
 Loyola is the only Division I NCAA school in Illinois to have won a national title in men's basketball.
 In 2018, they finished the NCAA tournament with the all-time highest win percentage of any team to have ever competed in the tournament.
-Loyola placed slightly ahead of Duke University.

 The Loyola Ramblers men's volleyball team won back-to-back NCAA championships in 2014 and 2015.

 In 2018, Loyola's men's basketball team won the Missouri Valley Conference tournament championship to qualify for the 2018 NCAA Division I men's basketball tournament, for the first time since 1985.
 The 11-seed Ramblers recorded four straight upset victories against the Miami Hurricanes, Tennessee Volunteers, Nevada Wolf Pack, and Kansas State Wildcats to advance to the Final Four.
 However, the Michigan Wolverines defeated Loyola in the Final Four.

-The publicity surrounding Loyola's tournament run generated an estimated $300 million in publicity for the school.

 In October 2018, the Loyola Ramblers Women's Soccer team won the Missouri Valley Conference regular season title with 6–1 win over Evansville.
 The win gave the Ramblers their first Missouri Valley Conference regular season title in program history.

-In November 2021 Loyola announced that it would be joining the Atlantic 10 conference in 2022.